TAL Word Cloud

 "Read, every day, something no one else is reading.
 Think, every day, something no one else is thinking.
 Do, every day, something no one else would be silly enough to do.
 It is bad for the mind to continually be part of unanimity."

 ~ Christopher Morley

 "You can't help respecting anybody who can spell TUESDAY, even if he doesn't spell it right; but spelling isn't everything.
 There are days when spelling Tuesday simply doesn't count."

 ~ Winnie the Pooh

-Entire contents © 2010 Heather Thomas thisadventurelife.wordpress.com.
-All content is the intellectual property of the author unless otherwise noted.
+Entire contents © 2015 Heather Thomas thisadventurelife.wordpress.com.
+All written content is the intellectual property of the author unless otherwise quoted, linked, or noted.
 No part of this blog may be published, broadcast, redistributed or otherwise used without express written permission from the author.

 Comments that are inflammatory may potentially be posted with mocking commentary and rebuttal exposing your poor grammar, narrow-mindedness and/or general idiocy.
 If you spam comment, the author reserves the right to openly mock you and your product.